burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 6. Processing the program code by the preprocessor.
 The preprocessor can be built-in into the compiler, or it can be an independent program.
 For details about available preprocessor language, please read [2, p.43] or documentation for any de-facto standard toolchain like [GCC](https://gcc.gnu.org/onlinedocs/cpp/Macros.html#Macros).

+The output of preprocessing of the source file is named as *preprocessed source* and typically has the extension "*.i."
+For example, obtaining such a source file from [clang](https://clang.llvm.org/get_started.html) can be achieved via `clang -E.`

 ## The Compiler and Linker.
 Briefly.

 The compiler converts text in a high-level language into instructions for a specific Instruction Set Architecture (ISA) of Computing Device or another machine-dependent representation.
 It saves the results of processing each source file into a correspondent object file.
 Compiled object files augmented with another binary file from static libraries are linked into the final executable.
 The language does not specify the internal details of the compilation or linkage - it's under the responsibility of the creators of toolchains.
 The final binary format (ELF for Linux and PE for Windows) is also not under the obligation of a Language; it's under the responsibility of the creators of the Operation System.
 There are situations when the target device in which the program will be executed has no operating system.
 In that case, the program should be launched.
 It was so-called bare Metal.
 The format of binary files is typically under the Vendor's responsibility (example: PTX, SASS for NVIDIA GPU is provided by NVIDIA).